aeskildsen/mkdocs-wavesurfer/README.md

 plugins:
   - mkdocs-audiotag
   - mkdocs-wavesurfer:
-      use-mkdocs-material-color: true
+      use_mkdocs-material_color: true
 ```

-When this is enabled, the options `wave-color` and `progress-color` are overwritten, and the plugin will log a warning.
+When this is enabled, the options `wave_color` and `progress_color` are overwritten, and the plugin will log a warning if they are present in `mkdocs.yml`.

 ### Autoconfigured options

-Please note that the following options get populated automatically by the plugin and cannot be specified in the config:
+Please note that the following wavesurfer options are populated automatically by the plugin and cannot be specified in the config:

-- `media-controls`
+- `media_controls`
 - `media`
 - `url`
 - `container`